 From the beginning, Recovery Kentucky applied a “peer-driven” approach with individuals given a safe place to live for up to 24 months during the first critical stages of recovery towards sobriety and self-sufficiency.
 Treatment programs are administered by a staff of professionals assisted by Peer Mentors whose prior experience in the recovery program often prove invaluable.

 Breaking The Cycle

 Recovery Kentucky has been remarkably effective in returning substance abuse victims and others to the community as productive, self-sufficient, tax-paying, and law-abiding members of society.
-The program has shown that cycles of welfare dependency can indeed be broken, individual lives can be rebuilt, and families can be re-united and invigorated.
+The program has proven that cycles of welfare dependency can indeed be broken, individual lives can be rebuilt, and families can be re-united and invigorated.
 Eighteen recovery centers have been built so far.

 Meeting Clients “Where They’re At”

 When it comes to effective treatment, a “Cookie-Cutter Approach” simply doesn’t work.
 In everything we do, we want to first find out:

 - What has the individual tried in the past?